Withlacoochee River (Florida)

 Along the route of central Florida's Withlacoochee River is the 46 mi Withlacoochee State Trail, the longest paved rail trail in Florida; the Cypress Lake Preserve, a 324 acre park with approximately 600 ft of frontage; and Nobleton Wayside Park, a 2 acre park in Nobleton that includes a boat ramp, shelter, basketball court, and picnic tables.

 The Southwest Florida Water Management District operates a 5,484 acre nature preserve and recreational area with 3.7 mi of frontage on the Withlacoochee River in Citrus County.
 The property was purchased for $13.5 million in 2005 from the South Florida Council, which had used it as the McGregor Smith Scout Reservation.

 The Withlacoochee River flows through Pasco and Hernando counties, and then forms part of the boundary between Hernando County and Sumter County and all of the boundary between Citrus County and Sumter County, between Citrus County and Marion County and between Citrus County and Levy County (including Lake Rousseau).
 The largest city close to the river is Dade City.

+Tsala Apopka Lake is an area composed of a number of lakes, swamps and marshes interspersed with islands located in Citrus County within the bend of the river where it turns from north flowing to west flowing.
+The area was historically connected to the river by wetlands.
+Starting in the 1880s, canals were dug connecting the river to various parts of the lake area.
+The area of Tsala Apopka Lake historically has been known as the "Cove of the Withlacoochee".

+History

+During the Second Seminole War, Seminole chief Osceola founded a camp of fellow Seminole and escaped slaves called the Cove of the Withlacoochee.
+On December 31, 1835, the Battle of Withlacoochee was fought at the cove.
+It was one of the first engagements of the war.

+In the 1890s, logs, stumps, and other debris were removed from the river to facilitate the travel of barges carrying phosphate to Port Inglis.
+Phosphate continued to move along the river this way until WWI, when shipping lanes were closed, and then by the early 1930s, the phosphate deposits were completely depleted.